 Rationale

 Incontinence has increased in frequency as our population ages.
-Incontinence has a detrimental effect on quality of life and an impact on physical and psychological health.
+Urinary incontinence in adults often has a detrimental effect on quality of life, with significant impact on physical and psychological health.

 Causal Conditions